rreece/markdown-memo/02-basics.md

     an, ea tale volumus vel.
 At porro soleat est. Debet facilis admodum an sed, at falli feugiat est.

-References start with an `@`-sign, and can be used inline, like:
+Citations start with an `@`-sign, and can be used inline, like:

     @Miller_2014_Realism argues that we should get real.